frederic-perez/Cardiac-electrophysiology/glossary.md

 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.
 __granuloma__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Granuloma) _Noncaseating granulomas._
 __heart__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Heart)
+__hemostasis__ _n_ (hemostasia, haemostasia) The stoppage of bleeding or cessation of the circulation of the blood; stagnation of the blood in a part of the body.
+__hibernating myocardium__ _n_ [[WikiDoc]](https://www.wikidoc.org/index.php/Hibernating_myocardium) Regional dysfunction of myocardial tissue due to prolonged local hypoperfusion, which is completely reversible upon restoration of adequate blood flow; hibernation occurs in pts with CAD and impairment of left ventricular function at rest.
 __hyperkalemia__ _n_ An abnormally high concentration of potassium in the blood.
 __hypertension__ _n_ __1__ Abnormally elevated arterial blood pressure. __2__ Arterial disease marked by chronic high blood pressure.
 __hyperthyroidism__ _n_ (Pathology) Overproduction of thyroid hormone by the thyroid gland, causing nervousness, insomnia, sweating, palpitation, and sensitivity to heat.
 Also called: thyrotoxicosis.